Discord

 - Add Reactions (optional)

+This is the baseline set for normal text channels.
+If you plan to post in Discord threads, including forum or media channel workflows that create or continue a thread, also enable Send Messages in Threads.
 Copy the generated URL at the bottom, paste it into your browser, select your server, and click Continue to connect.
 You should now see your bot in the Discord server.

 Enable Developer Mode and collect your IDs